 The size of the group depends on your personal preference and finances.
 A single violinist or a duo is appropriate for a small wedding or outdoor wedding, while a trio or quartet will work well for a larger wedding

 How do I choose appropriate music for the ceremony?

 Some brides and grooms have special songs they would like during the ceremony.
 We can provide your choice of music and arrange it for violin and guitar, violin and piano or other combinations.
 The violin sounds very much like the human voice.
-Before the wedding we will meet either in person or via conference call and I can play your selections and some of my favorites so you can choose your songs for each part of the wedding.
+Before the wedding we will meet via conference call and I can play your selections and some of my favorites so you can choose your songs for each part of the wedding.